Has your website designer disappeared? Leaving you with a broken site or even worse no website at all? You’re not alone.

 Your first step is to look up the domain registration details.
 The easiest way is with a whois search to check the registered details on the domain.
 Depending on the privacy settings you will be able to see the registrant’s name and contact information.

 If the domain has privacy protection, you will still be able to see where the domain is registered.
-Allowing you to contact the company directly to track down the owner.

 What to do if your domain isn’t registered in your name?

 Contact the registrar – this is the company your domain is registered with.
 Some clients I’ve worked with have managed to regain control over their domain this way.
 It required proof that it was their business, evidence that they had a right to the domain and that communication with the designer had been unsuccessful.
 Not all registrars will do this, and will only deal with the person registered on the domain.
 In any case, it’s worth a try.

 Last ditch attempt to contact designer – You may be thinking that this is a lost cause.
 They’ve ignored you so far so why would they get back to you now?
 Believe it or not, this has worked in the past even with designers who have been awol for some time.
 Send them the short email asking them to transfer the domain to your new provider.

 “Hi , I understand that you may be going through a bad time but I would appreciate your help in transferring my domain name, www.yourdomain.com, to my new account.

 The details are: ISP Tag: Enter tag here (you’ll find this from your new registrar).

 After transferring the domain, I will forgo any further communication and render the services void.”

 I’ve used the above email with a couple of the businesses I’ve helped and they actually got the domain transferred to them by the designer.